goto-bus-stop/inflate-raw/README.md

 someCompressedStream
   .pipe(inflateRawStream())
   .pipe(elsewhere)

-var inflateRawWorker = require('inflate-raw/worker')
-inflateRawWorker(compressedBuffer, function (err, uncompressedBuffer) {
-})
 ```

 In the browser, the main `inflate-raw` entry point is blocking, so if you inflate a very large buffer the browser may hang.
-You can use `inflate-raw/worker` instead which has the same API, but offloads the inflating to a Web Worker.
-Note that you _cannot_ use `compressedBuffer` while inflation is in progress, because it is moved into the worker rather than copied.
-If you need to use the `compressedBuffer`, manually copy it first.
-After inflation, the `compressedBuffer` is moved back to the main thread, so you can use it again.
+If it does, you may want to use something like [webworkify](https://github.com/browserify/webworkify) and do the inflating in a Worker.

 The `inflate-raw/stream` API is also synchronous but if the data comes streaming in in small chunks it will not noticeably lag the browser.
 It exposes a node-style stream transform interface.